SoftwareAG/awesome-softwareag/README.md

 [cumulocity-agents-netcomm](https://github.com/SoftwareAG/cumulocity-agents-netcomm) - The Cumulocity NetComm Agent is a dedicated agent software for connecting the NetComm router to Cumulocity IoT.

 [cumulocity-hono-agent](https://github.com/SoftwareAG/cumulocity-hono-agent) - This is an agent/microservice that integrates with Eclipse Hono.
-This Microservice will act as a Consumer Application, listens to all Telemetry & Event Data provided by Hono and forward the Data to Cumulocity IoT.
+This Microservice will act as a Consumer Application, listens to all Telemetry & Event Data provided by Hono, and forward the Data to Cumulocity IoT.

 <details>
 <summary>More Awesome Cumulocity IoT agents</summary>